TART-MSU/HyperQB/README.md

 RUN HyperQB in the following format:
     ./hyperqube <list of models> <formula> <k> <sem> <mode>

+To observe the tool outputs (i.e., counterexample or witness)
+    See *_OUTPUT_formatted.cex.
+The parsed outputs have variables, time stamps, and values neatly presented.

 Demo Examples:
     1. [demo 1: run bakery algorithm with symmetry property]